 ‘After breakfast we made a party to go and see Cauldron Linn, a remarkable cascade in the Devon basin, and after spending one of the most pleasant days I have ever had in my life, I returned to Stirling in the evening’

-Burns went on to write numerous poems inspired by waterfalls, as did Byron and Millais; Turner sketched them; Wordsworth and Louis Stevenson wrote about them.
+Burns went on to write numerous poems inspired by waterfalls, as did Byron and Millais; whilst the likes of Wordsworth, Louis Stevenson and Mendelssohn all wrote about them, and the great British public, led by Queen Victoria herself, visited them in droves.

 Since those heady Victorian days the paths have become overgrown, and many of the waterfalls have all but disappeared from our maps.